 Chair Seay would like the committee to consider establishing a task force to be led by Trustee David Walsh that will keep the board apprised of the university's strategy for BRIDG.

-Not establish a task force.
+Alternatives to Decision: Not establish a task force.